-Join Joseph Labrecque for an in-depth discussion in this video Arrays and vectors, part of Getting Started with ActionScript.
+Join Joseph Labrecque for an in-depth discussion in this video Arrays and vectors, part of Learning ActionScript.

 In ActionScript, Array is one of the most useful primitive data types that you will encounter. …In this lesson, we'll have a look at how to create and manipulate normal AS3 …Arrays along with typed Arrays called Vectors. …An Array is a data structure, it is this thing of a collection of elements. …Either values or variables each identified by at least 1 index. …And you'll notice here in this class that we actually don't have to import Array or …a Vector.
 This is because Array and Vector are both …just primitive data types within ActionScript just like an Int or a String.…